01/07/2022 by Carney Sandoe Staff | Conferences

 The list of schools and positions is very fluid.
-Since this is an online event — not to mention that many schools are still figuring out their hiring needs for the fall — the list can change daily.
+Since this is an online event — not to mention that many schools are still figuring out their hiring needs for the fall while dealing with a slew of COVID-19 related challenges — the list can change daily.

 Understand how and when interviews are scheduled.

 Once the Conference Module opens, schools can use the Module to browse attending candidates and start to build their interview schedules.
 Historically, schools schedule the majority of their interviews in the 48 hours before a conference begins.
 So if you are logging into the Module in the first few days of it being open and don't see many or any interviews on your schedule, don't panic!
 Schools will even schedule interviews on the day of a conference, so be patient in the days leading up to an event.